AnomalyInnovations/toolbeam-cli/README.md

 ### tb init \<url\>

 Initialize a new Toolbeam project with the given base URL.
 Group all your API resources that are under the same base URL into a single project.
-Conversely, create a new project for when adding an API resource that has a different base URL.

 **Arguments**